Titans: Learning to Memorize at Test Time

 DIAGRAM

-This diagram shows how Titans is trained on language data and then evaluated on language modeling, reasoning, and needle in haystack benchmarks.
+This diagram shows how Titans variants and ablations are trained and evaluated on language modeling, reasoning, and long-context benchmarks.

 PROCESS